center-key/clabe-validator/README.md

    ok:       false,
    formatOk: true,
    error:    'invalid-city',
-   message:  'Invalid city code: 000'
+   message:  'Invalid city code: 000',
 }
 ```
 The `formatOk` field indicates if the CLABE's length and checksum are both valid (even if the bank
-code or city code are invalid).
+code or city code are unknown).

 #### 4. Possible errors
 | Error code           | Error message                                   | Format Ok |